deetronix/affiliate-coupons/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Promote coupons and deals of products and earn money with affiliate referrals.
+Get more sales & earn more money with the best WordPress plugin for coupon codes & deals.

 == Description ==

-Promote coupons and deals of products and earn money with affiliate referrals.
+Get more sales & earn more money with the best WordPress plugin for coupon codes & deals.

 = Features =